phink

 phink run

-This command iterates over the corpus folder, executing each seed to ensure a comprehensive fuzzing process covering all previously discovered cases.
+This command iterates over the corpus folder, executing each seed.
+This ensures a comprehensive fuzzing process that covers all previously discovered cases.

-To generate a new seed, you need to construct it using the prescribed format.
-Start with the required byte sequences for balance, origin, message selector, and parameters, then save it in your designated seed directory.
+To generate a new seed, all you need to do is construct it using the prescribed format.
+Start with the required byte sequences for balance, origin, message selector, and parameters, and then save it in your designated seed directory.

 Importance of seed generation

+How can we detect and fix more potential vulnerabilities and edge cases faster?
 The ability to manually create seeds is crucial for enhancing the effectiveness of the fuzz testing process.
 By creating custom seeds, developers can guide the fuzzer to explore paths and scenarios that might not be easily discovered through automated means.
-This, in turn, increases the overall coverage of the fuzzing campaign, ensuring that more potential vulnerabilities and edge cases are identified and addressed.
-For generating the SCALE-encoded parameters, developers can utilize tools like cargo contract or Polkadot.js.
+This, in turn, increases the overall coverage of the fuzzing campaign.
+If you need to generate the SCALE-encoded parameters, it’s best to utilize tools like cargo contract or Polkadot.js.

-To add a custom seed to the corpus, you can use the following command:
+To add a custom seed to the corpus, use the following command:

 cargo ziggy add-seeds -i my_custom_seeds/ -z output/